-How to make a quick and healthy breakfast, and spend it only five minutes?
+How to make a quick and healthy breakfast, and spend only five minutes?

 It`s easy!
-Just put in the blender ripe banana (frozen banana for ice cream smoothie), a big handful of berries, half cup of nut milk.
-Sprinkle your smoothie bowl with granola, puffed grains, chia seeds, goji berries, favorite fresh fruits and berries, seeds and nuts.
+Just put in the blender one ripe banana (or frozen banana for ice cream smoothie), a big handful of berries, half cup of nut milk.
+Mix until very smooth.
+Serve in a bowl.
+Sprinkle your smoothie bowl with granola, puffed grains, chia seeds, goji berries, any favorite fresh fruits and berries, seeds and nuts.
 Enjoy!

-enter Goji berry.
-This amazing little superfruit contains natural anti-inflammatory, anti-bacterial and anti-fungal compounds.
+Goji berry.
+This amazing little superberry contains natural anti-inflammatory, anti-bacterial and anti-fungal compounds.
 Their powerful antioxidant properties and polysaccharides help to boost the immune system.
 It’s no wonder then, that in traditional Chinese medicine they are renowned for increasing strength and longevity.

-http://solidkitchens.com.au/?an=msn_s Raspberry.
+Raspberry.
 Delicious raspberries are low in calories and fats.
-Nonetheless, they are rich source of dietary fiber, and antioxidants.
+Nonetheless, they are great source of dietary fiber, and antioxidants.

 Wholegrain organic puffed grains – buckwheat, amaranth, corn, brown rice, millet, spelt, quinoa, sorghum and more.
 Delicious, crunchy and light as air, whole grain puffs are the perfect smoothie bowl topping.
 Grains, especially whole grains, are an essential part of a healthy diet.
 All types of grains are good sources of complex carbohydrates and some key vitamins and minerals.
 Grains are also naturally low in fat.
 All of this makes grains a healthy option.